 However ready we are to help workers in need, systemic improvement of the situation for migrant workers can only be achieved through advocacy.
 It is advocacy that leads to better policies and enlightened public opinion.

 In Transient Workers Count Too’s experience, problems faced by migrant workers are multi-faceted and arise from several roots.

-What is more troubling is that in Singapore there are observable gaps in laws and regulations, made worse by shortcomings in enforcement of those rules that exists.
+What is more troubling is that in Singapore there are observable gaps in laws and regulations, made worse by shortcomings in enforcement of those rules that exist.
 And when complaints are lodged by workers, administrative processes do not always operate smoothly towards fair resolution.
 TWC2 engages with policy-makers to highlight these gaps and propose solutions.
 Executive committee members and staff meet with officials from the Ministry of Manpower for frank discussions from time to time.

-To support our advocacy, we conduct research into migrant worker issues and compile data from the actual cases we see through our Direct Services and the Cuff Road Food Programme.
-This helps ensure that we have facts and figures at our disposal.
+To support our advocacy, we conduct research into migrant worker issues and compile data from the actual cases we see through our Direct Services, particularly The Cuff Road Project, our free meals programme.

 This helps ensure not just that we have facts and figures at our disposal, but that we truly understand the perspectives and needs of the vulnerable population that we aim to serve.